ToZ Bk 3: The Wedding

 Zeus entered the private palace of the Moirai slowly.
 This was the first time returning to the Fates since consuming Metis.
 After Cronos’ deposition as King for devouring his offspring, Zeus worried, in his newfound and stolen intellect, that he might have committed a great crime worthy of being removed from power.

 The inner decor was strings and threads that crisscrossed in a labyrinthine web.
 Each thread, by his estimation, represented a life that was woven into the grand tapestry of existence.
-For a moment, he wonder if this was how Metis saw the world all the time.
+For a moment, he wondered if this was how Metis saw the world all the time.

 Upon scanning the room, he found the three performing tasks with the threads.
 Clothos sat at her loom, spinning the threads, while Lachesis measured out the length of each thread, and.
 Atropos clipped the thread with her shears.